m0ar/safe-streaming/_posts/2017-07-20-homegrown-linear-monads.md

-where `b` is the end-of-stream value. ...hey, that isn't half bad: `fmap` _is_ only applied to a single value, but the functor can hold any type of values in it's unrestricted `a`!
+where `b` is the end-of-stream value. ...hey, that isn't half bad: `fmap` _is_ only applied to a single value, but the functor can hold any type of values in its unrestricted `a`!
 To solve the problems with streaming we want to constrain the _effects_ of the stream, usually we don't care about the linearity of the _values_.
 So, since we in this context don't really care about linearity in `a`, we might as well just make it unrestricted (note the